Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Introduction

-On the other hand, recovering a special case of the Jutila's circle method using our Delta method (see Section \ref{sect.Delta}) is interesting on its own.
-The author showed in \cite[Ch 3]{leung2022reformulation} that appropriate choices of parameters in our Delta method recovers most Delta methods\footnote{They include the trivial Delta method \cite{aggarwal2020burgess}, Kloosterman's refinement of the circle method \cite{kloostermanrefinement}, DFI Delta method \cite{DFIdelta} and some special cases of the $\mathrm{GL}(2)$ Delta method (using Petersson trace formula as a Delta symbol).} together with a simple case of the Jutila's circle method.
-It is then natural to ask if we can recover other special cases of the Jutila's circle method.
+On the other hand, recovering a special case of Jutila's circle method using our Delta method (see Section \ref{sect.Delta}) is interesting on its own.
+The author showed in \cite[Ch 3]{leung2022reformulation} that appropriate choices of parameters in our Delta method recovers most Delta methods\footnote{They include the trivial Delta method \cite{aggarwal2020burgess}, Kloosterman's refinement of the circle method \cite{kloostermanrefinement}, DFI Delta method \cite{DFIdelta} and some special cases of the $\mathrm{GL}(2)$ Delta method (using the Petersson trace formula as a Delta symbol).} together with a simple case of Jutila's circle method\footnote{The simple case refers to choosing the set of moduli as $\mathcal{Q}_1\cdot\llbracket 1,Q_2\rrbracket$ with $\mathcal{Q}_1\subset \llbracket Q_1,2Q_1\rrbracket$ with $Q_1Q_2^2$ larger than the size of the equation $X$.
+This simple case is also covered by the DFI Delta method with an appropriate conductor lowering trick.}.
+It is then natural to ask if we can recover other special cases of Jutila's circle method.
 Since our Delta method is used in proving Theorem \ref{mainthm} and \ref{mainthm2}, the above discussions provide a partial affirmative answer.

 Unfortunately, we have not been able to recover Xi's $X^{1-1/22+\varepsilon}$ bound for the fixed shift problem in \cite{xi2018shifted}.
 This is due to the fact that his method seems to crucially rely on the choice of moduli being square-free smooth numbers.
 In such a case, Theorem \ref{mainthm} and the methods used in proving Theorem \ref{mainthm2} are not sufficient to yield a good enough bound for these kind of shifts.